Dowe Aughtman

-Lorenzo Dowe Aughtman (born January 28, 1961) is a former professional American football defensive tackle in the National Football League for the Dallas Cowboys.
-He played college football at Auburn University.
+Lorenzo Dowe Aughtman (born January 28, 1961) is an American former professional football player who was a defensive tackle for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Auburn Tigers.

 Early years

 Aughtman attended T. R. Miller High School.
 He accepted a football scholarship from Auburn University.

 He was a linebacker until Pat Dye was hired as the new Auburn head coach in 1981.
 The coaching staff considered converting him into a nose guard or an offensive guard, until deciding to move him to the defensive line.
 He became a starter as a sophomore.
 The next year he made 75 tackles (9 for loss).

 In 1983, he was a co-captain, while contributed to the team finishing with an 11–1 record and winning its first Southeastern Conference championship since 1957.
 He recorded a career-high 85 tackles (third on the team), including 7 for loss.
 He tied his career-high of 11 tackles against the University of Texas and the University of Maryland.
 He was a two-time All-SEC selection.